 Create Engaging Content

-Social media business post ideas, again, are infinite, think about what your audience wants and would find useful: is it an FAQ session?
+Social media business post ideas, again, are infinite, think about what your audience wants and would find useful: Is it an FAQ session?
 A video about your process?
 A tutorial on how to use a product?
 An exciting announcement?
-Whatever it may be share it, small trivial things in and outs of your job may be what your community craves to see.
+Whatever it may be share it, small trivial things, and the in and outs of your job may be what your community craves to see.

 Create Weekly And Monthly Plans

 Plan your content weekly or monthly.
-This includes doing research on relevant hashtags or keywords using social media tools.
-We recommend making content in batches.
+This includes doing research on relevant hashtags or keywords and looking at recent trends.
 Planning everything out for the week, or the month will save you time as well as help you see the big picture of accomplishing your social media goals.
-So, how should you plan for the month?
+So, how should you plan for the next month?

 Monthly Planning For Social Media

 The biggest part of Social Media for Businesses is monthly content planning and goal setting.
 In addition to creating content, you should set goals for what you want to achieve through social media, this can range from gaining new followers or converting a few followers into customers.